Canadian Rockies Weather

 Summer in the mountains is short, but the days are long.
 With up to 17 hours of daylight around the summer solstice of June 21, this is an ideal time for travel and camping out.
 The months on either side of summer are ideal for touring, especially September, when rainfall is minimal.
 Winter is cold, but the skiing and snowboarding are fantastic.

-January is usually the coldest month, when Banff’s average temperature is to 10°C (14°F).
-In winter, extended spells of to 30°C ( to 22°F) are not uncommon anywhere in the mountains, and temperatures occasionally drop below to 40°C. The coldest temperature recorded was minus 52°C (minus 62°F), in Lake Louise on January 25, 1950.
+January is usually the coldest month of WINTER, when Banff’s average temperature is under 0°C (32°F).
+In winter, extended spells of -30°C (-22°F) are not uncommon anywhere in the mountains, and temperatures when combined with wind chill occasionally drop below -40°C (-22°F).
+The coldest temperature recorded was -52°C (-62°F), in Lake Louise on January 25, 1950.
 Severe cold weather is often accompanied by sunshine; the cold is a dry cold, unlike the damp cold experienced in coastal regions.
 Cold temperatures and snow can be expected through mid-March.

-By late September the fall mountain air begins to have a distinct chill.
-October brings the highest temperature variations of the year; the thermometer can hit 30°C (86°F) but also dip as low as to 20°C ( to 4°F).
+By late September the FALL mountain air begins to have a distinct chill.
+October brings the highest temperature variations of the year; the thermometre can hit 30°C (86°F) but also dip as low as -10°C (14°F).
 Mild weather can continue until early December, but generally the first snow falls in October, and by mid-November winter has set in.